Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Introduction

 \section{Introduction}

-Recently, techniques from machine learning (ML) have proven extremely powerful to tackle problems that were considered to be very difficult or even unsolvable.
-Success stories include contributions to health care, natural language processing, image recognition, board games, etc. (\cite{chugh2021survey}, \cite{qayyum2020secure}, \cite{otter2020survey}, \cite{lu2007survey}, \cite{silver2017mastering}, \cite{silver2018general}).
-As such, ML is intimately connected with optimisation because many learning algorithms are based on the optimisation of some loss function over a large set of training samples.
+In recent years, techniques from machine learning (ML) have proven extremely powerful to tackle problems that were considered to be very difficult or even unsolvable.
+Success stories include contributions to health care, natural language processing, image recognition, board games, etc. (see, e.g., \cite{chugh2021survey,lu2007survey,otter2020survey,qayyum2020secure,silver2018general,silver2017mastering}).
+As such, machine learning is intimately connected with optimisation because many learning algorithms are based on the optimisation of some loss function over a large set of training samples.
 Even though optimisation techniques play a vital role in the design of ML-approaches, the reverse direction of using ML-techniques to improve optimisation algorithms is much less explored.

-In this paper, we contribute to the emerging research agenda of studying how ML-approaches can be used to design efficient algorithms for combinatorial optimisation problems.
-When designing such ML-based optimisation algorithms we ideally would like to meet the following requirements: (i) The algorithm provides a ``proof of optimality'' for the computed solution. (ii) The algorithm guarantees to compute a solution within its worst-case running time.
-While these are standard requirements which are satisfied by exact optimisation algorithms, it is unclear whether they can be achieved when using ML-techniques---typically, these techniques are shown to work well empirically, but providing provable performance guarantees oftentimes is infeasible.
+In this paper, we contribute to the emerging research agenda of studying how ML-approaches can be used to design improved algorithms for optimisation problems.
+One research direction along these lines has become known as \emph{Algorithms with Predictions} (or \emph{Learning Augmented Algorithms}).
+This research theme first emerged in the area of online algorithms (see \cite{MV2017,KPS2018,LV2021}), where it has been studied intensively for several years now.
+More recently, similar ideas are investigated also in the context of exact algorithms, data structures, equilibrium analysis and mechanism design.
+An overview of research articles that appeared on these topics is available at \url{https://algorithms-with-predictions.github.io}.